 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to etonogestrel, or if you are pregnant.
-Do not use it if you have breast cancer, heart disease, liver disease, or a history of blood clots (such as deep vein thrombosis, pulmonary embolism, or stroke).
+You should not receive it if you have breast cancer, heart disease, liver disease, or a history of blood clots (including deep vein thrombosis, pulmonary embolism, or stroke).

 How to Use This Medicine:

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is an implant.
 It will be surgically placed under the skin of your upper, inner arm.

 - Gently press your fingertips over the skin where this medicine was inserted.
 You should be able to feel the implant.